terftw/doc-management/README.md

 # Document Management System

-A full-stack document management system built with Next.js and Express.js, featuring a modern web interface and robust backend API.
+A full-stack document management system built with Next.js and Express.js, featuring a web interface and backend API.

 ## Project Structure